Nuclear chain reaction: History

-Fission chain reaction
+Process

 Fission chain reactions occur because of interactions between neutrons and fissile isotopes (such as 235U).
 The chain reaction requires both the release of neutrons from fissile isotopes undergoing nuclear fission and the subsequent absorption of some of these neutrons in fissile isotopes.
 When an atom undergoes nuclear fission, a few neutrons (the exact number depends on uncontrollable and unmeasurable factors; the expected number depends on several factors, usually between 2.5 and 3.0) are ejected from the reaction.
 These free neutrons will then interact with the surrounding medium, and if more fissile fuel is present, some may be absorbed and cause more fissions.
-Thus, the cycle repeats to give a reaction that is self-sustaining.
+Thus, the cycle repeats to produce a reaction that is self-sustaining.

 Nuclear power plants operate by precisely controlling the rate at which nuclear reactions occur.
 Nuclear weapons, on the other hand, are specifically engineered to produce a reaction that is so fast and intense it cannot be controlled after it has started.
 When properly designed, this uncontrolled reaction will lead to an explosive energy release.